ktmeaton/obsidian-public/academic/Excalidraw.md

 ## Summary

-Exaclidraw is software that performs...
+Exaclidraw is a drawing software for which there is an [[Obsidian]] plugin.

 ## Links